top of page

 How we found out about it

 I first heard about this pilgrimage through Peter Greig's daily devotional - Lectio 365.
-Jock and I were on a different pilgrimage when we listened to Pete's experience, where we had decided to travel around the world - this is another story!
+Peter documents his pilgrimage along St Aidans Way on his book website; Dirty Glory Jock and I were on a different type of pilgrimage, when we listened to Pete's experience, where we had decided to travel around the world - this is another story!
 A friend sent me Pete's daily devotional and we connected with the idea of a walking pilgrimage as a spiritual practice.
 Peter Greig was sharing his daily devotional as he himself walked St Aidan's Way.
 So the dream was seeded and about 2 years later we embarked on our own version of St Aidan's Way.

 Why we put this website together